linksmart/nifi-client-certificate-authentication-setup/README.md

 This repository provides configuration for setting up a secure Nifi instance with client-side certificate-based authentication.
 Using this method, only browsers with the trusted client certificate can visit the Nifi UI.
-Username password authentication is not allowed.
+Username-password authentication is not allowed.

 ## Quick Start
-Run the starting script to start the container.
+Run the setup script to generate necessary configurations.
 You can modify some parameters inside this script:
 ```
 ./setup.sh
 ```
-The script will set up necessary files for you.
+The script will set up necessary config files for you.
 If you do not have a keystore under `./secrets`, it will also help you to generate a new one.
 After the script is run, you can now build the new Nifi image:
 ```bash